Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Colorado State's games this year have gone over the total in four out of 10 opportunities (40%).

-- Colorado State is 2-1 against the spread and 2-1 overall when the team notches more than 25.7 points.
+- Colorado State is 2-1 against the spread and 2-1 overall when the team records more than 25.7 points.

-- In games that Colorado State totals more than 393.6 yards, the team is 2-3 against the spread and 2-4 overall.
+- When Colorado State picks up more than 393.6 yards, the team is 2-3 against the spread and 2-4 overall.

-- The Rams have 14 giveaways this season, while the Wolf Pack have 21 takeaways .
+- The Rams have turned the ball over 14 times, seven fewer times than the Wolf Pack have forced turnovers (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.